P3 English Tuition

 Key Transition

-Composition structure takes shape in P3 — students develop planning strategies to craft stories with purposeful openings, engaging middles, and satisfying endings.
+Composition structure takes shape in P3, the final lower primary year — students develop planning strategies to craft stories with purposeful openings, engaging middles, and satisfying endings.

 Related Courses